 - 2 T. orange juice

 - Measuring utensils, paring knife, mixing spoon, food chopper, measuring cup and spoons.

 - Then use a chopper to chop the rest of it. *Note: Your salsa thickness preference will decide how much you chop the salsa.
 The more you chop the thinner the salsa will be.

 - Finally mix all together and serve with chips.

-The second recipe is a turkey ranch wrap that is easy to make and your kids can help assemble the wraps.
+The second recipe is a turkey ranch wrap that is easy to make.
+Your kids can even help assemble the wraps!
 The recipe can be easily modified with ingredients of your choosing.
 The recipe we used makes four wraps.

 Turkey Ranch Wraps

 - 4 flour tortillas (7 in)

 - 1 large tomato, thinly sliced